Normalized Berkovich spaces and surface singularities: Normalized Berkovich spaces of special formal - -schemes

-\begin{proof} Covering $\Y^*$ and $\Xeta$ by suitable affinoid domains we can see $f^*$ locally as a morphism of affinoid domains; Lemma~\ref{definition_action} allows us to conclude. \end{proof}

-\pa{ Putting together all the previous results, we deduce that the association $\X\mapsto\Xeta$ gives a functor from the category of special formal $k$-schemes with adic morphisms to the category of $k$-analytic spaces with a free $\I$-action on the underlying topological space and equivariant analytic morphisms. }
+\pa{ We deduce from the discussion above that the association $\X\mapsto\Xeta$ gives a functor from the category of special formal $k$-schemes with adic morphisms to the category of $k$-analytic spaces with a free $\I$-action on the underlying topological space and equivariant analytic morphisms. }

 We now consider the quotient of $\Xeta$ by the $\I$-action.